 Unfortunately, there are more than a few factors that can contribute to a less-than-desirable finish.
 Primary among those factors is dust.
 Keeping dust to a minimum while painting is important.
 It is easier to contain when there are no other renovations happening.
 Just make sure to wipe surfaces down thoroughly.
 When it comes to full renovations, you can try taping off areas with plastic sheeting or strategize the demolition.

 The key to getting an even layer of paint is to ensure that the surface you are painting is free and clear of debris, dirt, and dust.
 While dust may not seem like a big deal because it isn’t easily seen, it can cause major issues while painting.

 When the area, a wall most of the time, is dirty or dusty, the paint will have trouble adhering.
 Even if it does stick, it will do so in an uneven manner.
 Little bubbles, which have the appearance of pocks almost, will creep up all over the wall.

 Not only do the little bubbles look unsightly, but they easily peel away after the paint dries.
 What you are left with is peeled paint all across the wall.
-All of which could have been avoided by wiping down the walls and ensuring minimal dust.
+All of this could have been avoided by wiping down the walls and ensuring minimal dust.

 How to Keep Dust to a Minimum

 There are two ways to approach this.
 The first is when you are simply painting a room, not taking on some greater project.
 Because of this, we are dealing with standard dust.
 That is far different from the dust kicked up by renovations, which can be significant to deal with.

 Let’s take a look at both instances and how to keep the issue of dust at bay.

 When you have renovations going on, there is a lot more dust to contend with.
 The more dust and the more means for which it can spread means more havoc to contend with.
 Thankfully, there are a few helpful tips you can follow during renovations that can help.